|Country:||United States of America (USA)|

 Beer Styles using Citra Hops

-Some popular beer styles that make use of the Citra hop include American Pale Ale, IPA & Double IPA.
+Some popular beer styles that make use of the Citra hop include American Pale Ale, IPA, Double IPA & Pale Ales.

 Citra is also sometimes featured as a single hop in beers to highlight its unique flavors and aromas.
+It can be added either as a fresh hop, or via hop pellets.
 Some popular examples of commercial beers that use 100% Citra hops in their recipes are Three Floyds Zombie Dust, Toppling Goliath Pseudo Sue, Hill Farmstead Citra Single Hop Pale Ale & Verdant Fruit Car Sight Exhibition.

 Citra Hop Substitutions

-If the Citra hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with one of these other hops for a similar outcome:
+If the Citra hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
+The old way of choosing replacement hops was done by experience and "feel".
+There is nothing wrong with that way.
+However, we wanted to build a data-driven tool to find your Citra substitutions.

 Yes!
 There is a version of the Citra hop in lupulin powder form.
 Citra lupulin powder is suggested to be used at about half the amount as you'd normally use with pellets.
-The Cryo/LupuLN2 (Yakima Chief Hops) and Lupomax (Haas) products are pure concentrated lupulin powder, which add big flavor when used in the whirlpool or dry hop additions.
+The Cryo/LupuLN2 (Yakima Chief Hops), Lupomax (Haas) and Hopsteiner products are pure concentrated lupulin powder, which add big flavor when used in the whirlpool or dry hop additions.

 Citra Hop Statistics